cgrates/cgrates/docs/cdre.rst

 		Exports into a fixed width file format.

 	**\*http_post**
 		Will post the CDR to a HTTP server.
-The export content will be a HTTP form encoded representation of the :ref:`internal CDR object<CDR>`.
+The export content will be a HTTP form encoded representation of the `internal CDR object <https://godoc.org/github.com/cgrates/cgrates/engine#CDR>`_.

 	**\*http_json_cdr**
 		Will post the CDR to a HTTP server.
-The export content will be a JSON serialized representation of the :ref:`internal CDR object<CDR>`.
+The export content will be a JSON serialized representation of the `internal CDR object <https://godoc.org/github.com/cgrates/cgrates/engine#CDR>`_.

 	**\*http_json_map**
 		Will post the CDR to a HTTP server.
 The export content will be a JSON serialized hmap with fields defined within the *fields* section of the template.

 	**\*amqp_json_cdr**
 		Will post the CDR to an AMQP_ queue.
-The export content will be a JSON serialized representation of the :ref:`internal CDR object<CDR>`.
+The export content will be a JSON serialized representation of the `internal CDR object <https://godoc.org/github.com/cgrates/cgrates/engine#CDR>`_.
 Uses AMQP_ protocol version 0.9.1.

 	**\*amqp_json_map**
 		Will post the CDR to an AMQP_ queue.
 The export content will be a JSON serialized hmap with fields defined within the *fields* section of the template.
 Uses AMQP_ protocol version 1.0.